raspberrypi/documentation/configuration/config-txt/video.md

 ## HDMI mode options

 **Note for Raspberry Pi4B users:** Because the Raspberry Pi 4B has two HDMI ports, some HDMI commands can be applied to either port.
 You can use the syntax `<command>:<port>`, where port is 0 or 1, to specify which port the setting should apply to.
 If no port is specified, the default is 0.
 If you specify a port number on a command that does not require a port number, the port is ignored.
-Further details on the syntax and alternatives mechanisms can be found in the HDMI section on the [conditionals page](./conditional.md) page of the documentation.ion.
+Further details on the syntax and alternatives mechanisms can be found in the HDMI section on the [conditionals page](./conditional.md) of the documentation.

 ### hdmi_safe